Also called: 3-D Mammograms; Breast Tomosynthesis

 A mammogram is an x-ray picture of the breast.
 It can be used to check for breast cancer in women who have no signs or symptoms of the disease.
 It can also be used if you have a lump or other sign of breast cancer.
 UAMS Health offers 3-D mammograms as a tool to help women in the fight against breast cancer.

 What Makes a 3-D Mammogram Different

-Unlike traditional mammography, the machine is not stationary but moves around the breast to take many x-rays at different angles in a matter of seconds.
-The 3-D mammography has proven to reduce the number of callbacks for additional tests and therefore decrease patient anxiety.
-The technology may also be used by any woman upon request.
+Unlike traditional mammography, the machine is not stationary.
+It moves around the breast to take x-rays at different angles in just a few seconds.
+The 3-D mammography reduces the number of callbacks for additional tests, which decreases patient anxiety.